Kubernetes Fleet Management: 5 Key Principles

 Each element introduces additional complexity to the system, multiplied by the number of Kubernetes distributions, each with slightly different use models and capabilities that need to be understood.

-Why is Fleet Management so Challenging?
+Why is Managing a Kubernetes Fleet so Difficult?

 Throughout the past year, we have engaged in conversations with hundreds of engineering leaders to gather insights into the common challenges faced by organizations when it comes to effectively managing large fleets.